-Deciding to make your own wedding invitations can be a little daunting at first, but with a bit of careful planning you can end up with beautiful, totally bespoke stationery at a fraction of the cost.
-Here, The Wedding Crafter shows you how to do it with their easy 10-step guide…
+Deciding to make your own wedding invitations can be a little daunting at first.
+However, with some bit of careful planning, you can end up with beautiful, bespoke invites at a fraction of the cost.
+The Wedding Crafter shows us how to do it with their easy 10-step guide.

 This is where you get really creative.
 Keep things really simple and elegant with ribbon down the spine of the card.
-Adding a diamanté ribbon buckle makes the invitation look much more expensive than it actually is, and saves you having to tie neat ribbon bows.
+Alternatively, you can use ribbon to act as a belt or divider.

-Decorative papers can be used for panels, strips and wraps to bring in a splash of your accent colour, or add a bit of glitter.
-Layer decorative panels with the same card as your base invite printed with your names, initials, dates and so on, and use 3D sticky pads to build up depth.
+Decorative papers can be used for panels, strips and wraps to bring an accent of colour or add a bit of sparkle.
+Layer decorative panels with the same card as your base invite printed with your names, initials, dates and so on.
+You can also use 3D sticky pads to build up depth.

 Embellishments come in a huge range of colours and styles, and can bring a dash of colour to the invitation.
 Mount these on to contrasting cards and papers.

 Choose your insert from a huge range of colours and textures.
-Some styles of inserts can be mounted on decorative papers, or contrasting card.
+Some styles of inserts can be mounted on decorative papers or contrasting card.
 Take your time to get your insert wording just right.
-The Wedding Crafter has free templates which can really help if you aren’t confident with computer word processing packages.

-Try to keep the style of your font in keeping with the rest of the invitation, and bear in mind that some fonts are quite difficult to read.
+Try to keep the style of your font in keeping with the rest of the invitation.
+Also, remember to keep the font clear and easy to read.
 Accent colours can be introduced by printing in coloured ink, or metallic foil printed inserts can look stunning.
-If you aren’t 100% sure of what you’re doing consider using an insert printing service.
+However, if you aren’t 100% sure of what you’re doing consider using an insert printing service.

-Inserts can be stuck into cards really quickly and easily using adhesive tape pens (tip – attach inserts to the left hand side of the card near the spine, so the insert will fall open when the card is opened).
+Inserts can be stuck into cards really quickly and easily using adhesive tape pens.
+Attach inserts to the left-hand side of the card near the spine, so the insert will fall open when the card is opened.

-For sticking embellishments onto cards then PVA craft glue dries quickly and easily, and more importantly is clear when dry.
+For sticking embellishments onto cards, PVA craft glue dries quickly and easily and more importantly, is clear when dry.
 For creating raised layering of card and papers then 3D sticky pads give that slight 3D effect.
-Ribbons can be either left loose, or secured with a line of adhesive tape pen.
+In addition, ribbons can be left loose or secured with a line of adhesive tape pen.

-Envelopes come in standard sizes, so make sure your invitation will fit in one before you get too far down the line.
-Also bear in mind the cost of postage as a letter thicker than 5mm will cost more to send.
+Postage envelopes come in standard sizes, so make sure your invitation will fit in one before you get too far down the line.
+Also, bear in mind the cost of postage as a letter thicker than 5mm will cost more to send.

-The envelope is the first thing people see when receiving your invitation, so consider making it a little bit special with a pearlescent or textured one to match the invite.
+The envelope is the first thing people see when receiving your invitation, so consider making it special with pearlescent or textured paper.

 Set aside some time for a marathon card making session.
-Gather all your craftiest friends and family together and open a bottle of wine, then get started.
+Gather all your craftiest friends and family together and open a bottle of wine before you get started.
+Make this a fun and enjoyable event.
 If you have lots to get through then a mini production line will be the most efficient way to get everything done in a night.
-If you have more time then it might be more interesting to each do a card from start to finish.

-If you’ve followed the steps here and still aren’t sure of what to design, or aren’t confident striking out on your own, then why not buy a DIY invitation kit from The Wedding Crafter?
+If you’ve followed the steps here and still aren’t sure of what to design, or aren’t confident striking out on your own, then why not buy a DIY invitation kit?
 You will still save loads of money, without the hard work of coming up with the design yourself.
-Your order will be delivered in a pack with everything you need to create the invitations, and a set of instructions on how to do it.
-All you need to do is print the insert (or get it printed for you), buy your sticky stuff, then move straight on to the latter stages of this step by step.